bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Calculates the difference between two iterables, without filtering duplicate values.
+### Calculates the difference between two iterables, without filtering duplicate values

 -   Create a `set` from `b`.
 -   Use a list comprehension on `a` to only keep values not contained in the previously created set, `_b`.

 ```py
 def difference(a, b):